prerakpatelca/WebSockets-with-Socket.IO/README.md

 	- In second terminal point it to the server and give the command “node server”
 	- I have also used.
 Mongodb in my project to take this project to one step further, to store the data of the students participating in the Quiz game

-As you were the error I investigated and the solution I found was you need to install the mongodb on your Mac.

 To install Mongodb on your Mac we have to write following code in the terminal